OpenFPGA-ICE/Digilent_Arty_A7-35_HDL/Verilog/README.md

 # Verilog Projects

-Projects using source files written in VHDL hardware description language.
+Projects using source files written in Verilog hardware description language.
 Each directory is a different project.
 A project can be loaded by opening the .xpr file in each directory with the Xilinx Vivado SDK.